Elizabeth Connelly: Life

 She was born Elizabeth Ann Keresey on June 19, 1928, in Brooklyn, New York City to John Walter and Alice Marie (Mallon) Keresey.
 She grew up in Brooklyn and the Bronx.
 After finishing high school Connelly began work at Pan American World Airways in 1946, where she met future husband Robert V. Connelly in 1948.
 They were married on September 6, 1952 and later moved to Staten Island, New York to raise a family.
 Elizabeth and Robert had four children together: Alice, Robert Jr., Margaret and Therese.

-Connelly passed away on May 25, 2006, at her home in Westerleigh, Staten Island.
+Connelly died on May 25, 2006, at her home in Westerleigh, Staten Island.